Japan–Soviet Union relations: 1975–1990: Strains on relations

 After 1975, the Soviet Union began openly to warn that a Japanese peace treaty with China might jeopardize Soviet–Japan relations.
 In January 1976, Gromyko again visited Tokyo to resume talks on the peace treaty.
 When the Japanese again refused to budge on the territorial question, Gromyko, according to the Japanese, offered to return two of the Soviet-held island areas—the Habomai Islands and Shikotan—if Japan would sign a treaty of goodwill and cooperation.
 He also reportedly warned the Japanese, in a reference to China, against "forces which come out against the relaxation of tension and which try to complicate relations between states, including our countries."

 The signing of the Sino-Japanese peace treaty in mid-1978 was a major setback to Japanese-Soviet relations.
 Despite Japanese protestations that the treaty's antihegemony clause was not directed against any specific country, Moscow saw it as placing Tokyo with Washington and Beijing firmly in the anti-Soviet camp.
 Officially, both sides continued to express the desire for better relations, but Soviet actions served only to alarm and alienate the Japanese side.
 The 1980s Soviet military buildup in the Pacific was a case in point.

+In 1979, Kenji Miyamoto, as Chairman of the Japanese Communist Party, engaged in high-level dialogue with the Soviet leadership, including signing joint statements in Moscow with CPSU Secretary General Leonid Brezhnev, reflecting Cold War-era communist solidarity and Japan–Soviet party relations.

 The 1980s saw a decided hardening in Japanese attitudes toward the Soviet Union.
 Japan was pressed by the United States to do more to check the expansion of Soviet power in the developing world following the December 1979 Soviet invasion of Afghanistan.
 It responded by cutting off contacts beneficial to the Soviet regime and providing assistance to "front line" states, such as Pakistan and Thailand.
 Under Prime Minister Yasuhiro Nakasone, Japan worked hard to demonstrate a close identity of views with the Reagan administration on the "Soviet threat".
 Japan steadily built up its military forces, welcomed increases in United States forces in Japan and the western Pacific, and pledged close cooperation to deal with the danger posed by Soviet power.

 This economic cooperation was interrupted by Japan's decision in 1980 to participate in sanctions against the Soviet Union for its invasion of Afghanistan and by its actions to hold in abeyance a number of projects being negotiated, to ban the export of some high-technology items, and to suspend Siberian development loans.
 Subsequently, Japanese interest in economic cooperation with the Soviet Union waned as Tokyo found alternative suppliers and remained uncertain about the economic viability and political stability of the Soviet Union under Gorbachev.
 Japan-Soviet trade in 1988 was valued at nearly US$6 billion.